Understanding Investor Returns

 Investing in startups involves a high degree of risk.

-Most startups fail, and as such, there is a high probability of never realising any return on your investment.
-Fraud is also another risk, as the characteristics that make equity crowdfunding appealing for businesses, such as wide reach, scalability, and convenience, are precisely the features that scammers use to deceive retail investors.
+Most startups fail, and as such, there is a high probability of not realizing any return on your investment.
+Fraud is also a potential risk, as the characteristics that make equity crowdfunding appealing for businesses—such as wide reach, scalability, and convenience—can also be exploited by scammers to deceive retail investors.

 Conclusion